-President & Maestro d'Armi
+President and Maestro d'Armi

 Andrei Xuereb is the person responsible for the introduction of Historical Fencing as a European Martial art in the Maltese islands.

-Born in 1975, started his journey in fencing in 1997 where he joined a sport fencing club, and specialized in French foil and epee under sport fencing coach Juan Formosa.
+Born in 1975, he started his journey in fencing in 1997 where he joined a sport fencing club, and specialized in French foil and epee under sport fencing coach Juan Formosa.
 Andrei later studied Italian epee under sport fencing master Daniel Sammut and was being prepared to give exams to become a sport fencing master.

 Andrei Xuereb comes from an artistic background.
 For many years studied design and fine art and is also involved in the production design behind TV and film projects.
 In the past he practiced yoga and meditation and is interested in the different philosophies and the psychology behind human behavior.